 The USF makes grant awards and investments based on a rigorously competitive process whereby candidates for grant-funding schemes submit formal applications for detailed scrutiny by the awarding panel.
 This process is entirely run by USF Trustees who closely monitor the performance of applicants to all of its schemes through annual and final progress reports.
 This ensures that USF grants are being used correctly and as effectively as possible, and feedback (and, if necessary, censure/withdrawal of funding) is made to the relevant constituencies (e.g. fellows, mentors, host institutions).
 Whilst panel membership is liable to change year-on-year, the USF awarding panels are currently comprised of the following Trustees:

-- Postdoctoral Research Fellowships (2019-): Evert Meijers (Chair), Jie Chen, Desiree Fields, Loraine Kennedy, Linda Peake.
+- Postdoctoral Research Fellowships (2019-): Evert Meijers (Chair), Jie Chen, Desiree Fields, Loraine Kennedy, Donald McNeill, Linda Peake.

 The standards of transparency, equity, integrity and confidentiality by which the USF awarding panels abide in administering applications for research awards and other proposals for support are outlined in the USF Code of Practice (which can be downloaded here).